inklink

 simple messaging system paired with payment options

-In order to communicate easily, customers and artists can access the chat function to send messages to one another as well as send payments.
+Customers and artists can easily communicate via the chat function to send messages and payments.

 artist hub